-The saccadic adaptation case study demonstrated that the task demands of visually following a rapidly perturbed target on a screen may be too difficult to be useful with patients suffering from neglect.
-However, the parameters used here placed the second target somewhat to the left of centre, so a different choice that places all targets completely in right space might allow the task to succeed.
-Further, increasing the salience of the targets, by, for example, increasing their size, brightness, or flashing them at onset may improve the patient's ability to orient and saccade toward them.
-There are also paradigms that utilize self-paced, voluntary saccades rather than the voluntary saccades used here, and there is evidence that adaptation of voluntary saccades may rely more heavily on cortical, and less cerebellar circuits [@Schraa-Tam2009, @Müri2008], which may be promising for the examination of unilateral neglect.
-The durations that targets remain on the screen also should be carefully calibrated to the particular abilities of the patient population.
+The saccadic adaptation case study demonstrated that the task demands of visually following a rapidly perturbed target on a screen may be too difficult to be a useful tool in rehabilitating patients suffering from neglect.
+However, the parameters used here placed the second target somewhat to the left of centre.
+Placingall targets in right space may improve a patient’s chance of successfully performing the task.
+Further, increasing the salience of the targets, by, for example, increasing their size, brightness, or flashing them at onset, may improve the patient's ability to orient and saccade toward them.
+There are also paradigms that utilize self-paced, voluntary saccades rather than the voluntary saccades used here, and there is evidence that adaptation of voluntary saccades may rely more heavily on cortical as opposed to cerebellar, circuits [@Schraa-Tam2009, @Müri2008], which may prove promising for the rehabilitation of unilateral neglect.
+Finally, the durations that targets remain on the screen could be carefully calibrated to the particular abilities of the patient, again maximizing their chances of completing the task and adapting to the direction and magnitude of shift desired.

-It still remains possible that improved methodologies may enable neglect patients to successfully undergo saccadic adaptation.
+It remains possible that improved methodologies may enable neglect patients to successfully undergo saccadic adaptation.
 However, the results presented here do not, in any strong way, suggest that saccadic adaptation appears to be a strong contender to replace prism adaptation in the remediation of neglect.
 In practice, it appears that prism adaptation more closely accommodates the abilities of neglect patients, and the existing body of positive research makes turning away from prisms appear to be a poor choice.
 Instead, future research should remain considerate of the limitations of prism adaptation, and the particular domains where they do and do-not appear to be effective.
 Research should concentrate on combining other techniques with prisms to more completely rehabilitate the disorder.
-For example, the working memory results presented here demonstrate severely degraded abilities, and considering the importance of working memory in self-care and everyday functioning, it seems imperative that prism adaptation be supplemented with some form of working memory training to maximize recovery.
-Some deficits, like time perception, may require further training in strategies to minimize complications.
+For example, the working memory results presented here demonstrate severely degraded abilities.
+Considering the importance of working memory in self-care and everyday functioning, it seems imperative that prism adaptation be supplemented with some form of working memory training to maximize recovery.